Erls-Corporation/ribbon/README.md

 I'm a bit "clean markup" psycho so I had to change it.
-In this experiment I managed to achieve the same looks but with the following markup:
+In this experiment I managed to achieve the same result but with the following markup:

 &lt;h1 class="ribbon"&gt;&lt;strong&gt;&lt;/strong&gt;&lt;/h1&gt;